 Unconditioned Consciousness: Nous

-This state of Consciousness that of great masters like Jesus, Buddha, Moses, Krishna, Padmasambhava, Milarepa, etc.
+This state of consciousness is that of great masters like Jesus, Buddha, Moses, Krishna, Padmasambhava, Milarepa, etc.

 The perfection of that in Sanskrit is called Paramarthasatya, which is an embodiment of absolute knowledge, absolute happiness, cognizance.
 It is a perfect being.
 There are many such beings.
 We can barely understand them, because we are so far from that state.
 But to know that it is possible and that it exists, and that we can become that, is very important.
 It gives us hope.